-From the car park there is a new walking track to the summit.
+From the car park there is a walking track to the summit.
 This track is an old farm road and is of an easy gradient.
-(The old track has been closed.)
+(This replaces an old track which has been closed.)

 Once at the top continue along a ridge through a fine remnant of original forest in the ancient crater and finally onto the summit itself (449 m).
 Climb a few last steps to the top of the new lookout tower.